gitploy-io/spinnaker-demo/README.md

 spin pipeline-templates save --file spinnaker/pipeline-template/deploy.json
 ```

-Now you can find the pipeline template in the "Pipeline Template" tab, click the "Create pipeline" and configures variables like below:
+Now you can find the pipeline template in the "Pipeline Template" tab.
+You just click the "Create pipeline" button and configures variables like below:

 ![Pipeline Template Tab](./docs/images/pipeline-template-tab.png)